SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 You can view general integration instructions in this central, light blue section.
 In the dark area to the right, you can see chatbot-specific code examples corresponding visually in line with each general section.
 Switch between different chatbot-specific code examples with the tabs in the top right.

-<aside class="notice">We currently only support integrations with our default chatbot service (satisfi) and the Microsoft Bot Framework (msbot), but this list is quickly growing, so check back soon or else get in touch with us directly if your chatbot platform does not appear on this list!</aside>
+<aside class="notice">We currently only support integrations with the Microsoft Bot Framework (msbot), but this list is quickly growing, so check back soon or else get in touch with us directly if your chatbot platform does not appear on this list!</aside>

 # Authentication